symonk/pytest-infrastructure/README.md

 #### Getting started :rocket:

-1. Clone the repository using: git@github.com:symonk/pytest-validate.git (ssh recommended over HTTPS)
+1. Clone the repository using: `git@github.com:username/pytest-validate.git (ssh recommended over HTTPS)`
 2. Open the cloned folder in your IDE of choice, I would recommend `Pycharm` (or if you are hardcore and dont use an IDE)
 3. Create a branch or if you prefer to work on forks do that
-4. Push change(s) to issue/tickets you wish to solve
+4. Push change(s) for issue/tickets you wish to solve
 5. Open a PR

+`n.b -> If you are solving an issue, please include closes #issue-number in the commit message, for example: "fixes #1"`

 #### PR Guidelines :rocket:
 Under **NO** circumstances will any PR be accepted with the following: